seansfkelley/seansfkelley.github.io/_drafts/border-disputes.md

 ## TODO

 - https://www.amazon.com/Wood-World-Wall-Large-D%C3%A9cor/dp/B09BR3WFP7/ref=sr_1_9
-- insets to highlight the disputed area
+- include a section that shows what Apple maps shows
-- baseline against Apple maps, which only uses dotted lines for Kashmir
+  - only uses dotted lines for Kashmir
+  - assigns Crimea to Ukraine
-- name which disputes are covered by each item
+- name which disputes are covered by each item and include ea little preview for reference

 {% include next-previous.html %}